 - Enable NFS mounting globally with

-ddev config global --nfs-mount-enabled(You can also configure NFS mounting on a per-project basis with
+ddev config global --performance-mode=nfs.
+You can also configure NFS mounting on a per-project basis with

-ddev startyour project and make sure it works OK.
+ddev startyour project and make sure it works normally.
 Use

 ddev describeto verify that NFS mounting is being used.
 The NFS status is near the top of the output of

-Note that you can use the NFS setup described for each operating system below (and the scripts provided) or you can set up NFS any way that works for you.
-For example, if you're already using NFS with vagrant on macOS, and you already have a number of exports, the default export here (your home directory) won’t work, because you’ll have overlaps in your
+If you’re already using NFS with Vagrant on macOS, for example, and you already have a number of exports, the default home directory export here won’t work—you’ll have overlaps in your

-curl -O https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh && chmod +x macos_ddev_nfs_setup.sh && ./macos_ddev_nfs_setup.sh.
-This stops running ddev projects, adds your home directory to the
+This one-time setup stops running DDEV projects, adds your home directory to the

-/etc/exports more limited as well, as long as they don’t overlap (NFS doesn’t allow overlapping exports).
+/etc/exports more limited, as long as they don’t overlap.
+NFS doesn’t allow overlapping exports.

-If your DDEV-Local projects are set up outside your home directory, you’ll need to edit
+If your DDEV projects are set up outside your home directory, you’ll need to add a line to

-sudo vi /etc/exports and copy the line the script has just created (
+- Copy the line the script just created (

 /Volumes/SomeExternalDrive -alldirs -mapall=<your_uid>:20 localhost.